Orhan Pamuk: Pamuk's statements

 The criminal charges against Pamuk resulted from remarks he made during an interview in February 2005 with the Swiss publication Das Magazin, a weekly supplement to a number of Swiss daily newspapers: the Tages-Anzeiger, the Basler Zeitung, the Berner Zeitung and the Solothurner Tagblatt.
-In the interview, Pamuk stated, "Thirty thousand Kurds have been killed here, and a million Armenians.
+In the interview, Pamuk said, "Thirty thousand Kurds have been killed here, and a million Armenians.
 And almost nobody dares to mention that.
 So I do."
 Turkish historians were divided over the remarks.

-Pamuk stated that he was consequently subjected to a hate campaign that forced him to flee the country.
-He returned later in 2005, however, to face the charges against him.
+Pamuk said he was consequently subjected to a hate campaign that forced him to flee the country.
+He returned later in 2005 to face the charges against him.
 In an interview with BBC News, he said that he wanted to defend freedom of speech, which was Turkey's only hope for coming to terms with its history: "What happened to the Ottoman Armenians in 1915 was a major thing that was hidden from the Turkish nation; it was a taboo.
 But we have to be able to talk about the past."
-However, when Turkish television, CNN TURK asked Pamuk about his speech, he admitted that he said that "Armenians were killed" but he rejected that he said "Turks killed Armenians" and he estimated the number of deaths (as 1 million) in that speech.
+But when CNN TURK asked Pamuk about his speech, he admitted that he said that "Armenians were killed" but he denied that he said "Turks killed Armenians", and estimated the number of deaths as 1 million in that speech.

 Prosecution

 At the time, Article 301 of the Turkish Penal Code stated: "A person who publicly insults the Republic or Turkish Grand National Assembly, shall be punishable by imprisonment of between six months to three years."
 Pamuk was charged with violating this law in the interview.
 In October, after the prosecution had begun, Pamuk reiterated his views in a speech given during an award ceremony in Germany: "I repeat, I said loud and clear that one million Armenians and 30,000 Kurds were killed in Turkey."

 Article 301's old form before 2005 (and also the new form after the amendments in 2008) required that prosecution under the article needs to be approved by the Ministry of Justice.
 A few minutes after Pamuk's trial started on 16 December, the judge found that this approval had not yet been received and suspended the proceedings.
-In an interview published in the Akşam newspaper the same day, the then Justice Minister Cemil Çiçek said he had not yet received Pamuk's file but would study it thoroughly once it came.
+In an interview published in the Akşam newspaper the same day, then Justice Minister Cemil Çiçek said he had not yet received Pamuk's file but would study it thoroughly once it came.

 On 29 December 2005, Turkish state prosecutors dropped the charge that Pamuk insulted Turkey's armed forces, although the charge of "insulting Turkishness" remained.